 Research shows that chronic pain is a complex and dynamic interaction of psychological and social factors as well as biological conditions.
-A biopsychosocial approach is what is needed; a multidisciplinary effort that includes physical therapy, occupational therapy, psychology, neuromuscular massage and other experts.
-There are several things that could have been done in the above situation..
+A biopsychosocial approach is what is needed; a multidisciplinary effort that includes physical therapy, occupational therapy, psychology, neuromuscular massage, and other experts.
+Several things could have been done in the above situation..

 - Getting medications dispensed from his physician.

 - High medication costs and increased use of medications.

 - No functional improvement by anticipated dates, despite various treatments.

 - Adverse childhood experiences — such as verbal, physical or sexual abuse; neglect; family dysfunction.

 Chronic pain cases require early interventions to prevent them from digressing to the point of the patient described above.
 The claims management team should have had weekly conversations with the medical providers to get updates on his progress.
 A thorough medical history should have been done to find out of the initial medical diagnosis was correct.
 A look at the injured worker’s family situation and other psychological challenges should have been investigated and addressed.

 Set Realistic Goals